Introduction

 Analytical papers must be individually-authored.
 Students may use jointly-authored work to satisfy the professional writing requirement pending the permission of the supervising HLS faculty member.

 All writers benefit from being able to deliver, receive, and respond constructively to feedback; the ability to revise thoughtfully in response to written peer review, in particular, is a critical skill in the law.
-To satisfy this component, students must both provide peer review to a fellow upper-level J.D. student as well as receive and act on it with regard to their own writing.
+To satisfy this component, students must both provide peer review to a fellow HLS student, usually another upper-level J.D. student, as well as receive and act on it with regard to their own writing.
 (Exceptions may be made for the professional writing requirement completed through clinical work.)

 Feedback for this purpose should include substantive comments as well as suggestions for editing on a substantially complete draft (prior to submission of the final product).
 Writer and reviewer may also discuss revisions but neither oral discussion alone nor workshopping (structured discussion in or out of class) satisfy the requirement in the absence of written feedback.
-Students have many options to arrange peer review, including partnering with fellow students in a given course or writing group.
+Peer review is coordinated in several different ways depending on the context in which students complete their writing for the requirements.
 The HLS Writing Center also offers resources in relation to coordinating and conducting peer review.

 The Analytical Paper Requirement

-The analytical paper is a research paper of no fewer than 20-25 pages under the supervision of an HLS faculty member or an HLS instructor holding a Law School teaching appointment.
+The analytical paper is a research paper of no fewer than 20-25 pages under the supervision of an HLS faculty member or an HLS instructor holding a Law School teaching appointment; the paper must receive both instructor and peer review of a draft.
 This required paper may be satisfied, with the approval of the supervising faculty member, through an independent paper of 1, 2, or 3 credits or a course or seminar paper.

 Yes.
 The analytical paper cannot be completed through a collection of work.